Employee Polygraph Protection

-The illegal use of drugs is a national problem that seriously affects every American.
-Drug abuse not only affects individual users and their families, but it also presents new dangers for the workplace.
+The illegal use of drugs and alcohol in the workplace is a national problem that seriously affects every American.
+Drug and alcohol abuse not only affects individual users and their families, but it also presents new dangers for the workplace.

 The President of the United States has urged business and labor to take a leadership role in a nationwide effort to reduce the illegal use of drugs.

-As you are aware, South Carolina Federal Credit Union has always been committed to providing a safe work environment and fostering the well-being and health of our employees.
-Illegal drug use jeopardizes this commitment, and undermines the capability of South Carolina Federal to provide quality products and services.
+South Carolina Federal Credit Union maintains a firm commitment to providing a safe work environment and fostering the well-being and health of our employees.
+Illegal drug use, as well as alcohol in the workplace, jeopardizes this commitment, and undermines the capability of South Carolina Federal to provide quality products and services.

 I believe it is important that we all work together to make South Carolina Federal a drug-free workplace.